GoTeamEpsilon/desktop.yml/README.md

 ## About

-desktop.yml provides various types of computer users capable software on a fresh or existing install of Ubuntu Linux or related system (see [here](#install) for capable systems.
+desktop.yml provides various types of computer users capable software on a fresh or existing install of Ubuntu Linux or related system (see [here](#install) for compatible systems).
 Browse the personas and their descriptions below to get an idea of the great software packages desktop.yml will install.

 ## Personas